 Values of progressive_refinement_id in the range of 0 to 255, inclusive, and in the range of 512 to 231 − 1, inclusive, may be used as determined by the application.
 Values of progressive_refinement_id in the range of 256 to 511, inclusive, and in the range of 231 to 232 − 2, inclusive, are reserved for future use by ITU-T | ISO/IEC.
 Decoders encountering a value of progressive_refinement_id in the range of 256 to 511, inclusive, or in the range of 231 to 232 − 2, inclusive, shall ignore it.

-pic_order_cnt_delta specifies the last picture in the tagged set of consecutive coded pictures in decoding order as follows:
+pic_order_cnt_delta specifies the last picture in refinementPicSet in decoding order as follows:

-– If pic_order_cnt_delta is equal to 0, the last picture of the tagged set of consecutive coded pictures in decoding order is the following picture:
+– If pic_order_cnt_delta is equal to 0, the last picture in refinementPicSet in decoding order is the following picture:

-– If the CVS contains one or more pictures that follow the current picture in decoding order and are associated with a progressive refinement segment end SEI message with the same progressive_refinement_id, the last picture of the tagged set of consecutive coded pictures in decoding order is the first of these pictures in decoding order.
+– If the CVS contains one or more pictures in the current layer that follow the current picture in decoding order and are associated with a progressive refinement segment end SEI message that has the same progressive_refinement_id and also applies to the current layer, the last picture in refinementPicSet is the first of these pictures in decoding order.

-– Otherwise, the last picture of the tagged set of consecutive coded pictures in decoding order is the last picture of the CVS in decoding order.
+– Otherwise, the last picture in refinementPicSet is the last picture in the current layer within the CVS in decoding order.

-– Otherwise, the last picture of the tagged set of consecutive coded pictures in decoding order is the following picture:
+– Otherwise, the last picture in refinementPicSet in decoding order is the following picture:

-– If the CVS contains one or more pictures that follow the current picture in decoding order and are associated with a progressive refinement segment end SEI message with the same progressive_refinement_id and precede any picture picC in the CVS for which PicOrderCnt( picC ) is greater than PicOrderCnt( picA ) plus pic_order_cnt_delta, where PicOrderCnt( picC ) and PicOrderCnt( picA ) are the PicOrderCntVal values of picC and picA, respectively, immediately after the invocation of the decoding process for picture order count for picC, the last picture of the tagged set of consecutive coded pictures in decoding order is the first of these pictures in decoding order.
+– If the CVS contains one or more pictures in the current layer that follow the current picture in decoding order, are associated with a progressive refinement segment end SEI message with the same progressive_refinement_id and applicable to the current layer, and precede any picture picC in the current layer in the CVS for which PicOrderCnt( picC ) is greater than PicOrderCnt( picA ) plus pic_order_cnt_delta, where PicOrderCnt( picC ) and PicOrderCnt( picA ) are the PicOrderCntVal values of picC and picA, respectively, immediately after the invocation of the decoding process for picture order count for picC, the last picture in refinementPicSet in decoding order is the first of these pictures in decoding order.

-– Otherwise, if the CVS contains one or more pictures picD that follow the current picture in decoding order for which PicOrderCnt( picD ) is greater than PicOrderCnt( picA) plus pic_order_cnt_delta, where PicOrderCnt( picD ) and PicOrderCnt( picA ) are the PicOrderCntVal values of picD and picA, respectively, immediately after the invocation of the decoding process for picture order count for picD, the last picture of the tagged set of consecutive coded pictures in decoding order is the last picture that precedes the first of these pictures in decoding order.
+– Otherwise, if the CVS contains one or more pictures picD in the current layer that follow the current picture in decoding order for which PicOrderCnt( picD ) is greater than PicOrderCnt( picA) plus pic_order_cnt_delta, where PicOrderCnt( picD ) and PicOrderCnt( picA ) are the PicOrderCntVal values of picD and picA, respectively, immediately after the invocation of the decoding process for picture order count for picD, the last picture in refinementPicSet in decoding order is the last picture in the current layer that precedes the first of these pictures in decoding order.

-– Otherwise, the last picture of the tagged set of consecutive coded pictures in decoding order is the last picture the CVS in decoding order.
+– Otherwise, the last picture in refinementPicSet in decoding order is the last picture in the current layer within the CVS in decoding order.

 The value of pic_order_cnt_delta shall be in the range of 0 to 256, inclusive.